 Actually, the Nusa Islands are known for excellent snorkeling, diving, and surfing.
 When visiting, I prefer to base myself in Candidasa and go on dive excursions from there.
 Check out our article here to learn about diving around the Nusa Islands from Candidasa.

 Nusa Lembongan is home to several dive shops and surfing schools to get you set up.
 The surf breaks here are better suited for more experienced riders, as they all break over coral reefs.

 There are many other beautiful beaches worth exploring on Lembongan.
 With a rented scooter, you can easily visit Mushroom Beach, Sandy Bay, Dream Beach, Coconut Beach (which is one of the best beaches in Bali for families), and more.

 There’s enough to see and do here to warrant spending a few nights on the island, and it’s far more enjoyable once all the day-trippers have left anyways!

 Visit Canggu’s beach if you’re looking for surfing and having a drink.
 It also offers the best sunset spot in Bali.

-Another Bali beach that’s wildly popular with surfers is Canggu.
+Canggu is another Bali beach that’s wildly popular with surfers.
 It’s located north of Seminyak and is also easily reached from the airport.
 This area has been developing rapidly over the past few years and Canggu is now a hot spot for digital nomads and yogis.